Parliamentary inquiry in Belgium: 1996: Policy regarding sects

 March 6, 1996: Parliamentary inquiry commission on the formation of policy to combat illegal practices of sects, to reduce the danger to society and to minors in particular.

 1996: Handling of the Dutroux/Nihoul case

 October 17, 1996: Parliamentary inquiry commission to research the way the inquiries were conducted by the police and the court in the case "Dutroux-Nihoul and their likes".

 1996: Murder of André Cools

 October 24, 1996: Parliamentary inquiry commission to research the murder of André Cools.
 Cools was a Belgian socialist politician who was assassinated at Liège in 1991.

+2016: Kazakhgate

+December 1, 2016: Establishment of an inquiry commission on Kazakhgate.

 Inquiries by the Senate

+The Senate had the right of inquiry until 2014.

 1951: Tax collection

 March 1, 1951: Parliamentary inquiry commission on the activities of the service of the Sequester.

 1980: Militia activity

 June 19, 1980: Parliamentary inquiry commission concerning the problems related to private militias and keeping order.

 1987: Arms sales to embargoed countries

 April 7, 1987: Parliamentary enquiry commission to research the circumstances in which Belgium would have been involved in trade and trafficking of weapons and munition, either directly or indirectly, to countries the government has decided to place under embargo.